WDD 130: Web Fundamentals

 }

-The CSS sets all image widths in the document to 100% the width of their containers and the height to auto, thus maintaining the intrinsic aspect ratio of the image.
+The CSS above sets all image widths in the document to 100% of the width of their containers and the height to auto, thus maintaining the image's intrinsic aspect ratio.

-In the example above from the Church's website, the intrinsic dimensions of the image may not fit the actual container dimensions by just using an auto height.
-In these cases, the object-fit property can be used to set the image to fill the container.
+In the example image from the Church's website above, the intrinsic dimensions of the image may not fit the actual container dimensions by just using an auto height.
+In a case like this, the object-fit property can be used to set the image to fill the container.
 Here is an example of the CSS rule:

 width: 100%;